simakro/IntLoc_dev/README.md

 # Integration_locator
-Integration_locator a python package for the detection of sequence integrations in genomes with long-read sequencing data.
+Integration_locator a python package for the detection of sequence integrations in genomes with long-read sequencing data.\
-  !This is a non-functional preview branch!
+:warning:!This is a non-functional preview branch!:warning:\
-  The fully functional version will soon be released.
+The fully functional version will soon be release.

 ## Table of Contents
 - [About IntLoc](#intro)